Understanding the main available divorce types and the legal processes is crucial.

 Solicitor’s fees for mutual divorces

-However, solicitors’ fees will increase the cost of a mutual consent divorce.
+Solicitors’ fees will increase the cost of a mutual consent divorce.

 Who should get a mutual consent divorce?

-Mutual consent divorces work best with open, constructive communication and a willingness to compromise.
+Mutual consent divorces work best with open, constructive communication.
+And a willingness to compromise.

 They are typically for couples who: